 In spite of numerous studies on subduction zone processes several important questions pertaining to the chemistry of various components of these zones remain unanswered.
-Some of these, as listed below, form the basis of this thesis work.
+Some of these, as listed below, form the basis of this thesis work:

-- I) What is the chemistry of subducting materials and how does it influence the arc volcanism? - II) Where is the exact location of the source of the magma for the arc lavas and how much of melting required generated these?
+- I) What is the chemistry of subducting materials and how does it influence the volcanism near the trench (suprasubduction ophiolites) and the volcanic arc? - II) Where is the exact location of the source of the primary magmas for the arc lavas and how much of melting is required to generate these?